This commentary submission was co-written with Natalie Lau (Reed Smith), Lucia Yiou and Mindy Huang (LCS & Partners).

 Do you know more about this story?
 Contact us anonymously through this link.

-Having worked in Asia, the Middle East and Australia acting for sponsors, governments, lenders, contractors and suppliers, Bree understands the drivers and constraints of all parties on major infrastructure projects.
+Bree has lived and worked in Asia, the Middle East and Australia acting for sponsors/investors, governments, lenders, contractors and suppliers and understands the drivers and constraints of all parties on major infrastructure projects.
 She was previously seconded as acting Head of Legal East Asia for a rail group and works efficiently alongside in-house legal and commercial teams.

-Bree advises on power (conventional and renewables), oil & gas, water & waste, transport and social infrastructure projects.
+Bree advises across asset class including on power (conventional and renewable), energy efficiency, oil & gas, water & waste, transport and commercial property projects.
 As part of a multi-law firm and industry team, Bree is working with TWI and IRENA to develop a standardized suite of documents to de-risk and decrease project and transaction costs to accelerate the development of solar PV projects globally.